getsitecontrol/wordpress-plugin/readme.txt

 == Description ==

 Getsitecontrol is your go-to popup builder for any type of website popups.
+Whether you need subscribers, sales, customers or survey responses, popups will help you boost website conversion rates.
 Easily create an email subscription popup, a contact form, a survey & poll, or a promotional popup for your website.
 Add exit-intent popups, floating notification bars, and slide-ins to deliver your calls-to-action.

-Use it to boost sales, grow your mailing list, prevent shopping cart abandonment, and collect insights from your customers.
-Zero technical knowledge required!
+• Boost sales
+• Grow your mailing list
+• Prevent cart abandonment
+• Collect insights
+• Get meaningful feedback

+✓ Zero technical knowledge required
+✓ Built-in template gallery
+✓ Live-chat 24/7 support

 == Smart popups ==